All Collections

 5.1.1 Game.
 An instance of competition that is played until a winner is determined by one of the following methods, whichever occurs first: (a) completion of the countdown timer or objective achieved, (b) Team Surrender, or (c) Team Forfeit.

 5.1.4 Phase.
 A section of scheduled league play that comprises a season.
 There are three distinct phases: preseason, regular season, and playoffs.
-Each phase has its own league format, see section 5.2 for more details.
+Each phase has its own league format; see section 5.2 for more details.

 5.2 Phase Details

-5.2.1 Pre-Season
+5.2.1 Preseason

-5.2.2 Regular Season.
+5.2.2 Regular Season

-• 5.2.2.1 Playoff Eligibility.
 Teams with missing results and/or forfeits in more than two (2) Regular Season matches will not be eligible for playoffs.
 These teams may still compete through the rest of the regular season but will not be seeded into the playoffs bracket.

-5.2.3 Playoffs.
+5.2.3 Playoffs

 Playoff bracket sizes will be established based on predetermined breakpoints set by PlayVS League Officials.
-These breakpoints are set in order to provide a competitive experience while allowing more teams to participate based on total Playoff eligible teams within a given league.
-Given that the number of eligible teams meets/exceeds the designated breakpoint, that league’s bracket size will increase to the next threshold.
-Team Breakpoints are as follows:
+These breakpoints are set to provide a competitive experience while allowing more teams to participate based on total Playoff eligible teams within a given league.
+Given that the total number of eligible teams meets/exceeds the designated Team Breakpoint, that league’s bracket size will increase to the next threshold.

 Bracket Size